openshift/managed-scripts/scripts/CEE/drain-reboot-nodes/README.md

-# Cordon / Uncordon worker nodes
+# Drain / Reboot worker nodes

 ## Description

-This script cordons/uncordons nodes (workers only)
+This script is responsible for draining and rebooting nodes (workers only)

 ## Usage